kitao/pyxel/README.md

 python3 -m pip install -U pyxel
 ```

-If you use Python3, which is installed by default on Mac, please add `sudo` to the beginning of the above command to enable the pyxel command.
+If you use Python3, which is installed by default on Mac, please add `sudo` to the beginning of the above command to enable `pyxel` command.

 ### Linux